-- There was no request received at the time of confirming intent to write the Registration Examination (generally 10 weeks before the examination date). - There was no signed Documentation of Disability/Condition/Injury-Related Testing Accommodation Needs form. - The Documentation of Disability/Condition/Injury-Related Testing Accommodation Needs form was not signed by a registered practitioner familiar with the candidate and/or qualified to diagnose the condition(s) for which the accommodation was being requested. - Documentation of Disability/Condition/Injury-Related Testing Accommodation Needs form was not current (the document was older than 5 years). - The Documentation of Disability/Condition/Injury-Related Testing Accommodation Needs form did not include the type or specifics of the accommodation required. - The accommodation posed a reasonable risk to the integrity of the examination (i.e., an unfair advantage would occur; the test would not be able to achieve its testing purpose; the confidentiality of the test items could reasonable be negatively affected).
+- The request for accommodation(s) was received after the published deadline. - The request for accommodation(s) was incomplete on the published deadline. - A re-application for accommodation(s) for the upcoming examination administration was not submitted. - There was no signed Documentation of Disability/Condition/Injury-Related Testing Accommodation Needs form. - The Documentation of Disability/Condition/Injury-Related Testing Accommodation Needs form was not signed by a registered practitioner familiar with the candidate and/or qualified to diagnose the condition(s) for which the accommodation was being requested. - The Documentation of Disability/Condition/Injury-Related Testing Accommodation Needs form was signed by an ineligible individual such as a relative, employer, employee, clinical supervisor, or administrative supervisor. - The request for accommodation(s) in Section 1 and Section 2 of the application did not align with each other. - Documentation of Disability/Condition/Injury-Related Testing Accommodation Needs form was not current (the document was older than 5 years). - The Documentation of Disability/Condition/Injury-Related Testing Accommodation Needs form did not include the type or specifics of the accommodation required. - The accommodation posed a reasonable risk to the integrity of the examination (i.e., an unfair advantage would occur; the test would not be able to achieve its testing purpose; the confidentiality of the test items could reasonable be negatively affected).